 - (1) Proper response of the fuel safety system upon fault conditions is to be verified. - (2) Pressure, temperature and level indicating equipment are to be calibrated in accordance with the manufacturer's requirements.

-8. Fuel Storage Tanks [See Guidance]
+8. Fuel Storage Tanks (2021)

-Fuel storage tanks are to be examined in accordance with an approved survey plan.
-Liquefied gas fuel storage tanks are to be examined based upon Guidance. ψ
+Fuel storage tanks are to be examined in accordance with an approved survey plan that includes the following inspection items.